eciggaar/cnt-workshop/openshift/3-Pipelines.md

 ## View your application pipeline

 1. The steps to view your registered pipeline will vary based on the type of pipeline (Jenkins or Tekton) and container platform version.
-For this workshop we'll be using Tekton pipeline and OpenShift as container platform, so for this switch back to your OpenShift web console or in the Cloud Shell type:
+For this workshop we use a Tekton pipeline and OpenShift as container platform.
+So for this, return to your OpenShift web console or type

     ```bash
     oc console
     ```

-    Next, copy/paste the URL in a seperate tab in your browser (as the Cloud Shell does not do this automatically for us...).
+    in your Cloud Shell to get the URL to the web console.
+Finally, copy and paste the URL in a seperate tab to actually open it.

-2. From menu on the left switch to the Developer mode
+2. Next, from the menu on the left switch to the Developer mode.

-3. Select the *dev* project that was used for the application pipeline registration (your `${DEV_NAMESPACE}` project)
+3. Select the *dev* project that was used for the application pipeline registration --- i.e. your `${DEV_NAMESPACE}` project.

 4. In the left menu, select *Pipelines*

-  You will see your application DevOps pipeline now starting to build and once completed will look like the image below.
+  You should see your application DevOps pipeline running.
+Once completed, the pipeline run will look like the image below.

   ![Running pipeline](images/running-pipeline.png)